OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Expansions/Ethernet-Expansion.md

 ```
 [  491.625850] rt3050-esw 10110000.esw: link changed 0x00
 ```

+> If you're connected to the Omega's command line through SSH, you can run the `dmesg` command to print out all of the messages from the kernel.

 To connect an Ethernet cord to your Ethernet Expansion, properly align the Ethernet plug with the jack, and insert.
 It will click in place.